ashutoshs25/run-my-experiment-on-geni-blog/2017-04-10-tcp-congestion-control-basics.md

 ### Additional Experiment : Try different congestion control schemes

-Several TCP congestion control algorithms have been designed in the last 3 decades.
-TCP Reno and TCP Cubic are the most widely deployed flavors of TCP congestion control in today's systems.
-To run the same experiment but using the TCP CUBIC algorithms, you can modify the default congestion control at the "sender" and "receiver" nodes using :
+Several TCP congestion control algorithms have been proposed in the last three decades.
+TCP Reno and TCP CUBIC are the most widely deployed flavors of TCP congestion control in today's systems.
+To run the same experiment using the TCP CUBIC algorithm, you can modify the default congestion control at the "sender" and "receiver" nodes using :

 ```
 sudo sysctl -w net.ipv4.tcp_congestion_control=cubic